Belize Conservation in Action

 - Work with biologists to survey marine species.

-- Explore the world-famous Blue Hole.
+- Learn underwater photography while exploring the world-famous Blue Hole.

 Marine Biologist David Gruber will join the July 5 and July 12 departures of the Belize conservation in action program on Blackbird Caye.